emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-3.md

 ### 3.6.
 Boot manager menu

-To edit the boot menu, use the "`bootadm`" command to find out the path of the active configuration:
+To edit the boot menu, use the `"bootadm"` command to find out the path of the active configuration:

 ```
 # bootadm list-menu